cda-tum/mqt-debugger/docs/RuntimeVerification.rst

     python -m mqt.debugger.check shots ...

-This method requires a quantum program containing assertions to be passed as an argument.
+This method requires a quantum program containing translated assertions to be passed as an argument.
-Importantly, this program should be the starting program *before* the run preparation step.
+Importantly, this program should be the starting program *after* the run preparation step.
+This is because different slices might require more or fewer shots.
 Once again, the ``--calibration`` option is used to specify the calibration file and the ``-p`` option can be used to specify a p-value threshold.

 Shot estimation is performed by running a set number of simulated trials.
 The number of trials can be specified using the ``--trials`` option.